The 5-Step Toolkit to Fix Bad Hands (Quick Answer)

 This process works because each iteration teaches you more about how the AI interprets your instructions, allowing you to communicate more effectively with each attempt.

 While AI art’s hand problems can be frustrating, they’re not insurmountable.
-The techniques in this guide—negative prompts, smart pose selection, detailed descriptions, and inpainting—give you multiple ways to achieve the results you want.
+The techniques in this guide—negative prompts, smart pose selection, detailed descriptions, inpainting, and ControlNet—give you multiple ways to achieve the results you want.

-Remember that AI image generation is rapidly improving.
+Remember that AI image generation is improving rapidly.
 Major breakthroughs in training methods and model architectures are making hand generation better with each new release.
-Companies like OpenAI, Google, and others are specifically addressing these anatomical challenges in their research.
+Companies like OpenAI, Stability AI, and others are specifically addressing these anatomical challenges in their research.

 But even as the technology improves, understanding these fundamental techniques will always give you better results.
-The principles of working with AI limitations, using negative prompts effectively, and iterating toward better outcomes will serve you well.
-And if you’re looking for the best platforms to apply these new skills, our guide to the 12 Best Free AI Image Generators has you covered.
+The principles of working with AI limitations, using negative prompts effectively, and iterating toward better outcomes will serve you well regardless of which platform you use.

 Ready to create AI art without the hand frustration?
 Pick one technique from this guide and test it on your next project.
 The difference will be immediately visible.